--One sensor is connected to measure all electrical energy into and out of the Energy Store.

--The DC-DC convertor may only consume energy.
+- -One sensor is connected to measure all electrical energy into and out of the Energy Store. - -One Sensor is connected to measure all electrical energy into and out of the MGU-K. - -The DC-DC convertor may only consume energy.
 This will be verified by inspection.